hypercore-protocol/hyperdrive-daemon-client/README.md

 Check out the [daemon tests](https://github.com/andrewosh/hyperdrive-daemon/blob/hyperdrive-api/test/hyperdrive.js) for more example usage.

 ### Hyperdrive
 The client's Hyperdrive API is designed to mirror the methods in Hyperdrive as closely as possible.

+All drive commands can be found through the `client.drives` object.

 #### General Operations
 Operations to manage sessions or get more general information about the state of the daemon.